 Going to the dentist may already make you nervous.
-The needles, drills and sleeping gas send shivers down your spine.
+The needles, drills, and sleeping gas send shivers down your spine.
 What happens if something goes wrong?
 Can you sue your dentist?
 How do you know you have a case?

 Can You Sue Your Dentist?

 The simple answer to whether you can sue a dentist is a resounding “yes.”
 A dentist is a doctor specializing in your mouth.
 While no dentist seeks to purposefully harm a patient, accidents happen.
-Dental accidents, like medical accidents can cause further harm and damage to the patient.
+Dental accidents, like medical accidents, can cause further harm and damage to the patient.
 While most dental mishaps aren’t fatal, they can nevertheless drastically alter and decrease the quality of life for the patient.

-With this potential liability, patients have the right to sue their dentist for negligence, carelessness and improper procedures.
+With this potential liability, patients have the right to sue their dentist for negligence, carelessness, and improper procedures.

 How Do You Know if You Have a Case?

 There are certain things you must prove in order to have a successful lawsuit against your dentist.
-Suing your dentist isn’t as simple as showing the judge the pain and damage your dentist accidently done to you.
+Suing your dentist isn’t as simple as showing the judge the pain and damage your dentist accidentally done to you.

 Here are the four things you must prove in order to have a valid dental lawsuit: